Getting the Most Neutrinos out of IsoDAR: Introduction

 \subsection{Sterile Neutrino Searches}

-Motivated by these anomalies, there have been a number of proposed experiments to search for sterile neutrinos.
+Often motivated by these anomalies, there have been a number of proposed experiments which will search for sterile neutrinos.
 Most of these proposals search for sterile neutrinos in the disappearance channel $\overline{\nu}_e\rightarrow\overline{\nu}_e$.
-Experiments using research reactor neutrinos are at an advanced stage: some are already running \cite{nucifer}, running with only one detector module \cite{solid} or about to start running \cite{stereo}.
+Experiments using reactor neutrinos are at an advanced stage \cite{neut16sterile}: some have completed runs \cite{neos}, are already running \cite{nucifer,stereo,danss}, have a running prototype detector module \cite{solid}, or are under construction \cite{prospect}.

+As explained in Ref.~\cite{giuntireview}, $\beta$ decay experiments are sensitive to sterile neutrino oscillations if the sterile neutrino is sufficiently massive.
+In Ref.~\cite{giunti17}, the authors used the $\beta$ decay experiments Mainz \cite{mainz} and Troitsk \cite{troitsk}, fit together with $\nu_e$ and ${\overline{\nu}}_e$ disappearance data, to derive a 2$\sigma$ upper bound on the sterile neutrino mass squared splitting of 29 eV${}^2$.

+CPT invariance implies that the $\nu_e$ and $\overline{\nu}_e$ survival probabilities are equal, as are those of $\nu_\mu$ and $\overline{\nu}_\mu$.
+If furthermore there is only a single flavor of sterile neutrino, then the $\nu_e$ and $\nu_\mu$ survival probabilities as well as the $\nu_e\leftrightarrow\nu_\mu$ transition rates are determined by only two parameters, $U_{e4}$ and $U_{\mu 4}$.
+This implies that anomalies in the $\overline{\nu}_e$ appearance and disappearance channels, when combined, place constraints on $\nu_\mu$ disappearance and vice versa.
+So far there is no evidence for $\nu_\mu$ disappearance at shorter baselines than would be expected from the standard mixing of the 3 active neutrinos.
+This lack of evidence therefore constrains $\overline{\nu}_e$ appearance and disappearance due to a single flavor of sterile neutrino.
+In particular, Ref.~\cite{giunti17} has shown that recent limits on short baseline $\nu_\mu$ disappearance by MINOS \cite{minos16} and IceCube \cite{icecube16}, when incorporated into a global fit, exclude sterile neutrino mass squared splittings below 1 eV${}^2$ at the $2\sigma$ level.

-Perhaps the most sensitive disappearance channel sterile neutrino searches use Isotope Decay At Rest (IsoDAR).
-To our knowledge in all such proposals a neutron source produces neutrons which are absorbed by ${}^7$Li.
+According to Ref.~\cite{giunti17}, in a large part of the remaining parameter space, {{disappearance channel sterile neutrino searches using Isotope Decay At Rest (IsoDAR) are particularly sensitive.}} To our knowledge in all such proposals a neutron source produces neutrons which are absorbed by ${}^7$Li.
 This produces ${}^8$Li whose decay produces $\overline{\nu}_e$ with a well known energy spectrum, extending to 13 MeV, with an average energy of 6.5 MeV.
+The neutron source is usually a high intensity accelerator \cite{daed,noiads,russijuno}, but can also be an intense neutron emitting isotope \cite{isodarcorea} or a nuclear reactor \cite{russireattore}.
 This canonical setup was first proposed in Ref.~\cite{mikaelian}, in which the neutron source was a ``special nuclear reactor".
 After half a century, this idea has come full circle with proposals to use an accelerator driven system (ADS) subcritical reactor as the neutron source.